 - Grooming the leadership pipeline which, when done strategically, can be a great way to boost diversity at higher levels of the organization

 It’s important to note that the benefits of retention actually accrue to both mentees and mentors.
 In fact, Forbes has reported that retention rates were significantly higher for mentees (72%) and mentors (69%) than for employees not participating in these relationships (49%).

 We know that it’s more costly to acquire new talent than to retain existing talent — mentorship programs can help reduce the costs of recruitment while improving the chances that organizations will be able to retain top talent.

-In an environment where top talent is in high demand and companies of all kinds are talking about the growing need for reskilling, mentorship programs can be a cost-effective way to close gaps in skill training, something we pointed out in our Employee Engagement Trends and Forecasts for 2021.
+In an environment where top talent is in high demand and companies of all kinds are talking about the growing need for reskilling, mentorship programs can be a cost-effective way to close gaps in skill training, something we pointed out in our Employee Engagement Trends and Forecasts.

 Boosting the Value of Mentorship with Rewards and Recognition

 Mentorship programs are most effective when the efforts of both mentors and mentees are recognized and shared.
 Celebrating the accomplishments of new learning, taking advantage of opportunities to thank their mentors, recognizing new achievements of mentees, etc., are all great ways to encourage learning and growth in visible ways — and to build a strong team culture.